 Project Next Generation - PNG at MCL

-Project Next Generation is a mentoring program created by Secretary of State Jesse White and administered through Illinois public libraries.
+Project Next Generation is a mentoring program created by former Secretary of State Jesse White and administered through Illinois public libraries.
 Project mentors work with middle school and high school students as the participants develop skills to use various technologies, achieve success through project-based learning, and gain life skills such as effective communication, goal-setting, and conflict resolution.

 “I am committed to improving the lives of at-risk youth in Illinois,” said White.
 “I established this innovative program when I first became Secretary of State to give students an opportunity to receive hands-on experience with the latest technological tools at their local library.”